Gana Misra

 How to Actually Do This: A Practical Framework

 Reading individual 8-Ks is straightforward.
 Building a pattern recognition system requires discipline.
+According to a CFA Institute survey, over 65% of professional investors who systematically track regulatory filings report identifying material developments earlier than those who rely on quarterly earnings alone (CFA Institute, 2023).
 Here's a framework that works:

 Step 1: Create Your Watch List